techmovie/easy-upload/README-en.md

 ## Buy Me a Coffee

-You can buy me a coffee through [PayPal](https://www.paypal.com/paypalme/techmovie) if you enjoy the features and continuous support helps the maintenance and development of this project.
+You can buy me a coffee through [PayPal](https://www.paypal.com/paypalme/techmovie) or [BTC](https://ptpimg.me/i63q23.jpg) **`3GtDDerL86ydyujq9uTounWXgLZ1hVFGPY`** if you enjoy the features and continuous support helps the maintenance and development of this project.
 Thank you.

 ## Credits